Warbo/chriswarbo-net/unfinished/rationalising_denominators_5_rationalising_denominators.md

 In this post, we'll extend the normalisation algorithm in the `Ratio` function to *rationalise the denominator*, and hence give every `Ratio` value a single, normal representation.
-However, to get there will require a bit of an algebraic journey!
+However, to get there will require a bit of a journey!

+## Algebraic conjugates ##

+To multiply a fraction, we just multiply its numerator (then normalise the result).
+To divide a fraction, we multiply its denominator (assuming our multiplier is non-zero).
+Multiplying both the numerator *and* denominator leaves the value unchanged, but it may cause changes to our `Sum` representation.
+In particular, we can always find a can use this to normalise a `Ratio`, by we're going to look

 ## Roots Of Unity ##